opencv/opencv/modules/gpu/doc/data_structures.rst

 Also the following wrappers are available:

-.. cfunction:: GpuMat createContinuous(int rows, int cols, int type)
+.. c:function:: GpuMat createContinuous(int rows, int cols, int type)

-.. cfunction:: void createContinuous(Size size, int type, GpuMat\& m)
+.. c:function:: void createContinuous(Size size, int type, GpuMat\& m)

-.. cfunction:: GpuMat createContinuous(Size size, int type)
+.. c:function:: GpuMat createContinuous(Size size, int type)

 Matrix is called continuous if its elements are stored continuously, i.e. wuthout gaps in the end of each row.